-Married But Not Living With Your Spouse: You may check the "Head of Household" marital status box if you meet all of the following tests:
+Married But Not Living With Your Spouse: You may check the "Head of Household" marital status box if you meet all of the following:

-- (1) Your spouse will not live with you at any time during the year; - (2) You will furnish over half of the cost of maintaining a home for the entire year for yourself and your child or stepchild who qualifies as your dependent; and - (3) You will file a separate return for the year.
+- 1) Your spouse will not live with you at any time during the year; - (2) You will furnish over half of the cost of maintaining a home for the entire year for yourself and your child or stepchild who qualifies as your dependent; and - (3) You will file a separate return for the year.

-Head of Household: To qualify, you must be unmarried or legally separated from your spouse and pay more than 50% of the costs of maintaining a home for the entire year for yourself and your dependent(s) or other qualifying individuals.
+Head of Household: To qualify, you must be unmarried or legally separated from your spouse and pay more than 50 percent of the costs of maintaining a home for the entire year for yourself and your dependent(s) or other qualifying individuals.
 Cost of maintaining the home includes such items as rent, property insurance, property taxes, mortgage interest, repairs, utilities, and cost of food.
 It does not include the individual's personal expenses or any amount which represents value of services performed by a member of the household of the taxpayer.

-Worksheet A Regular Withholding Allowances (A) Allowance for yourself - enter 1 (A) (B) Allowance for your spouse (if not separately claimed b y your spouse) - enter 1 (B) (C) Allowance for blindness - yourself - enter 1 (C) (D) Allowance for blindness - your spouse (if not separate ely claimed by your spouse) - enter 1 (D) (E) Allowance(s) for dependent(s) - do not include yours elf or your spouse (E) (F) Total - add lines (A) through (E) above and enter on li ine 1a of the DE 4 (F)
+Wo rksheet A Regular Withholding Allowances (A) Allowance for yourself - enter 1 (A) (B) Allowance for your spouse (if not separately claimed by your spouse) - enter 1 (B) (C) Allowance for blindness - yourself - enter 1 (C) (D) Allowance for blindness - your spouse (if not separately claimed by your spouse) - enter 1 (D) (E) Allowance(s) for dependent(s) - do not include yourself or your spouse (E) (F) Total - add lines (A) through (E) above and enter on line 1a of the DE 4 (F)

-Instructions - 2 - (Optional) Additional Withholding Allowances
+Instructions - 2 - Additional Withholding Allowances (Optional)